miguelbalboa/rfid/README.rst

 Compatible boards
 ----------

-**!!!Only for advanced user!!!**
+**!!!Only for advanced users!!!**

-This library is compatible to Teensy and ESP8266, if you use board plugin of the Arduino IDE.
+This library is compatible with the Teensy and ESP8266 if you use the board plugin of the Arduino IDE.
 Not all examples are available for every board.
-You also have to change pins, see `pin layout`_.
+You also have to change pins.
+See `pin layout`_.

 Some user made some patches/suggestions/ports for other boards: